Everything you need to know to determine if your municipal or well water is at risk of contamination.

 If your soap does not lather well when you bathe, your clothes do not seem to get clean, or you find spots on dishes coming out of the dishwasher, it may be that you have hard water caused by excess calcium and manganese.

-The fix is simple: Aqualite can install a whole-home water softener that removes calcium and magnesium ions from the water and replaces them with sodium ions.
+The fix is simple: Aqualite can install a whole-home water softener that reduces calcium and magnesium ions from the water and replaces them with sodium ions.
 These systems treat the whole house and are placed where the water enters the home.

 If your water problems are caused by microorganisms, heavy metals, PFAs, and other contaminants, you may need a water softener, treatment, and purification systems.
 We offer several Puronics® models that can meet the specific needs of your home and family.